AlxBlzrv/UdemyDS-ML/README.md

   This project involves implementing Support Vector Machines (SVM) for detecting fraud in wine quality classification.
 It includes data analysis, preprocessing, model training, hyperparameter tuning, evaluation, and result visualization.

+- **Project 5: Decision Trees and Random Forests for Telecom Customer Churn Prediction**

+  This project focuses on implementing Decision Trees and Random Forests for predicting customer churn in a telecommunications company.
+It includes data analysis, preprocessing, model training, evaluation, and result visualization.

 *More projects will be added in the future...*